Silverr12/DMA-CFW-Guide/Vivado-PY/readme.md

 once Vivado.py has run.
 The Ids will have changed.

+I will continue to update this to include more customisations

 > [!NOTE]
 > This doesn't create the .bin file. you will need to open the xpr file in /PCIeSquirrel/pcileech_squirrel and generate the file within Vivado.